Abhinav20-06-2004/AEROMIT_CADS/README.md

 # AEROMIT_CADS

 #Overview
 This repository showcases my CAD designs created as part of my work in AEROMIT at Manipal Institute of Technology.
 These models highlight my expertise in 3D modelling, UAV design and structural/aerodynamic analysis.
-The repository is intended to support my application for an Aircframe Service Engineering Intern at Boeing.
+The repository is intended to support my application.

 #Contents
 This repository includes :